 Further to a successful call for expressions of interest in the spring of 2018, grantees were appointed (see collaborators below) and the project initiated with a framing workshop.
-The project has identified resilience tools and approaches, and used implementation science in the design and facilitation of workshops to facilitate the shift of resilience from theory to practice.
+The project work identified resilience tools and approaches, using implementation science in the design and facilitation of workshops to facilitate the shift of resilience from theory to practice.

 “The tools and approaches workshops provided important insights into the state of practice for resilience across the project lifecycle and have been important in our work and the context our customers require.
 It was a unique privilege to be able to go to all three and see the different perspectives.
 It is definitely an important piece of work”.